 Colon cancer is considered to be one of the most preventable forms of cancer, yet it still affects millions of men and women in the United States each year.
 To prevent colon cancer or catch it early, it’s recommended that you get screened for colon cancer regularly.
-Dr. Anthony Ng and the team at GI Health can recommend the type of colon cancer screening that’s best for you and perform it in their offices in Lower Manhattan, New York.
+Dr. Anthony Ng and the team at GI Health can recommend the type of colon cancer screening that’s best for you and perform it in their offices in Lower Manhattan and Brooklyn, New York.

 There are different types of colon cancer screenings, including colonoscopies, flexible sigmoidoscopies, and stool sample tests.
 The most important thing is to be screened at all, since a colon cancer screening can help prevent colon cancer or find it early when it is easier to treat.

 Colon cancer screenings are designed to look for polyps, or growths, in the colon that either are cancerous or could become cancerous.
 Many types of screenings do this with the help of an endoscope or colonoscope, which is a thin tube with a small video camera attached that allows the doctor to see inside your large intestine (colon and rectum).
 Stool sample tests look for symptoms of polyps, like small amounts of blood in the stool.